Top 5 Structural Glass Misconceptions

 Structural glass is used almost exclusively for feature areas of projects where clients want a more transparent look from inside out and outside in.
 They don’t want large aluminum vertical mullions and horizontals, or additional steel supports coming across to break up spans.
 It’s an inherently more expensive option due to the face glass and back-up structure doing all of the work as mentioned above.
 These systems may look similar from a distance at night, but that’s not when most people are viewing these feature areas.
 Most are looking to utilize the atrium and lobby spaces during business hours.
 That’s where these transparent structural glass systems really shine.

 It needs to be visually appealing, distortion-free as possible, and crisply reflect the surroundings while providing a clear view inside and out.
 Since these systems use tempered glass for added strength, there will be roller-wave distortion that is inherent in the process.
-This can be controlled with the proper equipment and processing techniques.
+This glass distortion can be controlled with the proper equipment and processing techniques.

 Pilkington Planar™ structural glass at the Beverly Center in Los Angeles, CA (left).
 Structural glass system with high visual distortion in NJ (right).